 The Future of Contemporary Indigenous Art: Challenges and New Voices

-Territorial dispossession, environmental degradation, and cultural marginalization pose a serious threat to the continuity of traditional ways of life and the cultural identity of Indigenous peoples.
-Not only is their living environment affected, but so is the cultural continuity and the spiritual foundation from which their art emerges.
+Territorial dispossession, environmental destruction, and cultural marginalization pose a serious threat.
+They endanger the continuity of traditional ways of life and the cultural identity of Indigenous peoples.
+It is not only their living environment that is affected, but also the cultural continuity and the spiritual foundation from which their art emerges.

-And yet, this threat often becomes a powerful source of artistic drive and reflection.
+And yet, this threat often becomes a powerful source of artistic motivation and inspiration.

-Despite great challenges, Indigenous art is gaining visibility and establishing itself as a contemporary art form with its own voice—powerful, passionate, and constantly evolving.
+Despite great challenges, Amazonian art is gaining increasing visibility.
+It is consolidating itself as a contemporary art form with its own voice—powerful, passionate, and constantly evolving.

 This art encourages us to explore different perspectives on the world.
 The time-honored wisdom of Amazonian peoples presents a view in which humanity is not separate from nature but part of it.